-It is recommended that an initial installation has at least 30 percent available bandwidth capacity because the latency of the interconnect is increased and heartbeat disconnection may be accidentally detected when total use nears 100 percent.
+It is recommended that an initial installation has at least 30 percent available bandwidth capacity because the latency of the cluster interconnect increases and it may cause a false detection of heartbeat failure when total use nears 100 percent.

 For this example, workload and configuration, one additional fast-Ethernet interconnect should be added to provide the excess capacity.
 The table below shows the same calculation with this addition.